roman-milk/roman-milk.github.io/tastes-like-candy.md

  An hour later I was at a repair shop.
 I had called a tow truck and I was taken to the shop.
 The damage in my car would take a few days to repair so I would need a ride home.
 Linda was out of town for work.
 I had to call Brandy to pick me up.

  It took about 45 minutes for her car to show up.
 I smiled as she pulled up, but I stepped back as I opened the door and was bombarded by a wall of noise coming from the stereo.
 I sat down and turned down the music.
-Report_Story #2